 The number of organic and natural weed-control products seems to increase every year.
 Many of these use salts, soaps and plant oil (including citrus oils) to attack plant cells or dry up leaf-moisture.
 Be sure any natural herbicide you choose to use in your lawn is safe for grass.
 Many are indiscriminate and will kill grass as well as broad-leafed plants.
 Fitting a plastic tube cut from a piece of pipe or a thin plastic bottle over the nozzle of your herbicide sprayer will help focus it on your intended target.

-Household vinegar, sprayed directly on weeds, is effective in killing broad-leaf, shallowly rooted weeds but only above ground.
+Household vinegar, sprayed directly on weeds, is effective in killing broadleaf, shallowly rooted weeds but only above ground.
 It doesn’t harm the root, so try to catch weeds early if using vinegar.
 Then pull.
-Some commercial grade vinegars designed specifically for weed killing — they’re 20% acetic acid as opposed to 5% in household vinegars — do a more effective job.
-Manufactures suggest 20% vinegar will kill dandelions root and all if you inject the solution into the plants roots using a syringe and a sturdy, say 400 cc or larger, needle of the sort used for animal injections.
+Horticultural vinegar is designed specifically for weed killing — it contains 20% acetic acid as opposed to 5% in household vinegars — and does a more effective job.
+Manufactures suggest 20% vinegar will kill dandelions root and all if you inject the solution into the plant’s roots using a syringe and a sturdy, say 400 cc or larger, needle of the sort used for animal injections.
 Again, pulling the intruder once its leaves have failed (not always an easy thing to do) will help guarantee against its return.

 In fact, pulling or digging is our favorite organic method of weed control.
 While impractical for some invasive, spreading-root weeds like chamomile and spreading violets, and more established, late-season weeds including dandelions and thistles, it can be highly effective (though tedious) if done efficiently.
 An old dandelion fork can make sure you get most if not all of the root.
 There’s a certain aesthetic pleasure sitting in your organic lawn digging out weeds.
 You’ll get to know your yard inch by inch.
 And if you have composted and otherwise nourished your grass to grow thickly, they’ll be few weeds to pull.

 The best way to avoid problems from pests in your lawn, according to the Agricultural and Natural Resources Department at the University of California, is to keep a healthy lawn.
 Insects are opportunists.
 They usually attack weakness in lawns; areas of thatch or browning.
-Avoiding these problems is the best way to prevent problems with grubs, cutworms, moths and cinch bugs.
-Amending your soil with compost ensures a healthy population of microbes that help keeps pests from reproducing.
+Avoiding these problems is the best way to prevent problems with grubs, moths and chinch bugs.
+Improving your soil with compost ensures a healthy population of microbes that help keeps pests from reproducing.

-There are many natural pest control products on the market that are derived from plant oils that have repelling or killing properties.
-But even these can be harmful and should be used as only a last resort.
+There are many organic pest control products on the market that are derived from plant oils that have repelling or killing properties.
 If you see brown or thin spots in your lawn that aren’t due to too little water or poor soil conditions, it’s time to inspect closely, maybe turn a spade full of soil over to look for grubs or comb the grass for beetles.
 Don’t be alarmed when your grass goes naturally dormant.
 This is usually a time when it’s least attractive to insects as well.

 Don’t let leaves to build up on you lawn in the fall.
 Rake them up for compost or better, run a mower over them to so they’ll integrate into your soil.
 Leaves left whole on a lawn, or a covering of mowed leaves that bends and buries grasses, can be harmful, suffocating the grass and making an opportunity for disease.
 Mow your lawn approximately 1/2 inch shorter at the end of the season.
 This will help it avoid snow pack that will bend or damage the blades and provide opportunity for disease (see Preventing, Curing Snow Mold).

 Lastly, enjoy caring for your organic lawn, knowing that you’re doing the right thing for your family and the environment.
 You’ll be setting a great example to your neighbors, using less water, avoiding chemical fertilizers and herbicides.
 When they see the results, maybe, just maybe, they’ll want to make their lawn organic, too.